xgumball/sinatra-fwitter-5-sessions-pc-jastor-120215/README.md

 Two of the most important aspects of social media applications are authentication and authorization.
 In a nutshell, authentication means having a user identify themselves in your application, while authorization determines what privelages a user has.
 For example, anyone can view other people's Tweets on Twitter, but only logged in users can post new content.

+Today, we'll be updating our Fwitter application so that only logged in users can post content, and new tweets will automatically be associated with the logged in user.

 ## Instructions